-- Blood collection from rodents can be challenging.

-- The following locations do not require anesthesia for blood collection:

-- Lateral tail vein
+- Blood collection from rodents can be challenging. - The following locations do not require anesthesia for blood collection: Lateral tail vein Facial (submandibular)

-- Facial (submandibular) vein

-- Jugular vein

 - Lateral saphenous vein

 Personnel Training and Experience

 - State your experience and training in performing the proposed procedures. - Although academic degrees are useful indicators of educational experience, they are not often useful by themselves in evaluating an individual's experience in animal research.